 About me

 I am a first-generation Canadian living in Tkaronto.
-I hold an MFA in Creative Writing from the University of British Columbia and an HBA in Creative Writing and English from York University.
-My work has won awards and scholarships, both at UBC and at York, and appears in various literary magazines (see Stories).
-I am the founder/curator/host of Junction Reads, a prose reading series in the west end of the city.
-I am also facilitator/member of a writers’ workshop (on hiatus) and I continue to work on (yet) another novel project and another collection of short stories.
-My debut collection, BREATHING IS HOW SOME PEOPLE STAY ALIVE will be published by Guernica Editions in early spring 2026.
-DREAMS OF THE WEARY, my debut novel is forthcoming (Palimpsest Press, Fall 2027).
+My writing won some awards and scholarships, at UBC (MFA) and at York (HBA in Creative Writing and English), which is why I’ve never given up.
+My stories appear in various literary magazines (see Stories).
+I am the founder/curator/host of Junction Reads, a prose reading series in the west end of Toronto.
+My debut collection, BREATHING IS HOW SOME PEOPLE STAY ALIVE was published by Guernica Editions March 2026.
+DREAMS OF THE WEARY, my debut novel is forthcoming (Palimpsest Press, 2028).

 Why do I write?